-The Burn Center at Arkansas Children's Hospital
+The Burn Program at Arkansas Children's Hospital

 Over 100,000 patients are admitted every year to burn center across the country.
 While many burns are minor and do not require hospitalization, some burns can be very extensive or deep and may require hospitalization and surgery.
 Approximately one-third of patients treated for burns are pediatric patients.

-The Burn Team is unique and comprises of surgeons, anesthesiologists, nurse practitioners, nurses, physical and occupational therapists, a clinical nutritionist, pharmacists, social workers, chaplains, child-life specialists, psychologists, rehabilitation specialists, respiratory therapists and a discharge planner.
+The Burn Team is unique and comprises of surgeons, anesthesiologists, nurse practitioners, nurses, physical and occupational therapists, a clinical nutritionist, pharmacists, social workers, chaplains, child life specialists, psychologists, rehabilitation specialists, respiratory therapists and a discharge planner.
 The entire team is dedicated to providing the best burn care in the nation and works with families and patients alike to assist in the recovery process.

 In addition to thermal burns, the burn center has expertise in managing the following conditions: